Dating after Marriage

 The decision went to Sherry after she kept Troy up all night arguing with him.
 They bought a house that she wanted, and moved in just a month before Jill was born.
 Troy was not happy living there and let Sherry know that she could not count on him to do any painting or remodeling.
 Even doing yardwork was not guaranteed.

 Well, you can imagine what that led to.
 Sherry became very resentful about Troyís lack of interest in their new home.
 He would come home and watch TV or play video games instead of fixing things that needed to be fixed.

-When Jill arrived, Troy didnít seem any more interested in caring for his new daughter than he did in caring for their home.
+When Jill arrived, Todd didnít seem any more interested in caring for his new daughter than he did in caring for their home.
 Getting up at night?
 Forget it.
 Diapering?
 Never.

 At first, Sherry tried to keep her resentment to herself, and just went around seething.
 But eventually, she could not keep it in, and she lit into Troy.

 You are a miserable excuse for a husband, she screamed.
 All you ever think about is yourself, you worthless piece of trash.

 Those were just the opening lines.
 The rest of her diatribe actually got much more personal, berating his failure to get advanced at work, his failure to earn enough to support his new family, and even her sexual disappointment with him.